 Transport in ‘Eua

-For more tips of visiting the island, see The Complete Guide to ‘Eua D059.
+For more tips on visiting the island, see The Complete Guide to ‘Eua.

 1. ‘Eua by Plane

 The quickest and often most convenient way to get to ‘Eua is by taking a flight from Tongatapu.
 Flights are available from the domestic terminal of the Fua’amotu Airport in Tongatapu where there are usually a scheduled three flights per day.
 Flight times are approximately 10 minutes (but more like seven minutes, making it one of the world’s shortest commercial flights).
 Be sure to book a window seat in the whale season (July-October) where the low-flying flight makes it ideal for spotting whales from above.
-Flight cost approximately TOP$70-$110 for a standard one-way ticket.
+Flight cost approximately TOP$100 for a one-way adult ticket and TOP$52 for a child ticket.
 Learn more about flights to ‘Eua in Where Can You Fly to in Tonga?

 2. ‘Eua by Ferry